CRM software can make a huge difference in your day-to-day customer relationship management. But it can be tough to know where to start.

-If you’ve tested the waters and added your customer data to a basic CRM template, next thing is, what do you with this database?
+If you’ve tested the waters and added your customer data to a basic CRM, the next thing is, what do you do with this database?

-So, what do you want to achieve from your CRM?
+Start by asking yourself what you want to achieve from your customer relationship management.

 - Better communication with customers?

 - Cutting down on manual admin tasks?

 Write a list of your current customer relationship roadblocks, what problems you want your CRM software to solve, and what quantifiable goals you’d like to hit.

 CRM tools help make it easier to see your customers as people rather than numbers.
 Customer-specific notes and user insights allow you to personalise your messaging and adjust your marketing strategies to increase relevance.

 If you’ve thoroughly populated your CRM template, you can review your customers’ purchase histories to create targeted special offers based on each customer’s preferences and behaviours, and reward your highest-value customers.

 With insights into customer spend at an individual level, you can provide incentives such as discounts or special offers to your most profitable customers to encourage loyalty.
 You can also leverage these customers for cross-selling opportunities to increase individual customer value.

 2. Set clear goals.